DevOps and Platform Engineering Dynamics

 - Treats devs as users, not coworkers

-Big difference in mindset: DevOps is glue.
+The mindset gap is the real difference.
+DevOps is glue.
 Platform Engineering is a product.

 Why Platform Engineering Took Off